 What are the best dictionaries for kids? if you’re looking for a dictionary, here are the best kids’ dictionaries for children in the classroom, library, or at home.
 (Scroll down for a scavenger hunt and dictionary activity ideas.)

-These are kid friendly reference books that contain illustrations and definitions to help children learn to spell and learn new vocabulary words.
+These dictionaries for kids are kid-friendly nonfiction reference books that contain illustrations and definitions to help young learners learn to spell and learn new vocabulary words.

 Best Dictionaries for Kids

 Each of the 1,000 words in this dictionary is accompanied by a photo or illustration with the part of speech (nouns, verbs, and adjectives).
 The words listed are most commonly encountered by young children and include kid-friendly definitions.
 This kids’ picture dictionary is best for preschoolers and early elementary ages.